Information Content of Systems as a Physical Principle

+where $\log_2 d$ is the information content of a system.
+Note, that here all the quantities $I$ are mutual informations of classical variables.
+For more than two measurements $\{X_i\}$ the formula takes the form (see Appendix \ref{supplement material_ICP_proof} for details):

+Now, the central postulate of the present paper is that the above formula \eqref{eq:principle_conc_multiple} represents the information content principle which should be valid for {\it any} physical system (either an elementary or a composite one) in {\it any} physical theory.
+In particular, the principle holds for quantum theory, which can be proved in spirit of \cite{inf_causality}.
+Namely, any theory in which one can define a notion of entropy satisfying some natural axioms obeys the principle.
+In Appendix \ref{supplement material_ICP_proof} we give the list of axioms, and derive ICP from those axioms.
+The axioms are satisfied by von Neumann entropy in quantum theory and by Shannon entropy in classical theory, hence both theories obey the principle.

-{ It is important to note here that the \ICP{} incorporates idea of impossibility of encoding more information using complementary observables which since discovery of Information Causality \cite{inf_causality} is a basic ingredient of information-type principles \cite{Dakic_Brukner,qm_deriv_mm,Beigi,Pawlowski-Scarani-IC,Brunner_dimensions} (note, that this idea differs from bounding capacity of quantum systems as well as bounding the classical memory required for their simulation, see. e.g. \cite{Cabello_memory}).
-However, in contrast to the later approach the hart of \ICP{} is uncertainty which makes it more fundamental.
-Remarkably, the principle can be applied to composite systems.
-We illustrate it by an example where \ICP{} rules out a theory which is locally quantum (see \cite{local_qm_and_ns,unif_framework}).} More recently, in an independent development \cite{Brunner_dimensions} a principle was proposed for single systems, which shares some similarities with ours.
-Again, unlike ours, it does not refer to uncertainty relations.
-We show how the two differ within polygon theories.
+Note that the \ICP{} incorporates idea of impossibility of encoding more information using complementary observables \cite{RAC_intro} which is a basic ingredient of information-type principles \cite{Dakic_Brukner,qm_deriv_mm,Beigi,inf_causality,Pawlowski-Scarani-IC,Brunner_dimensions} (this idea differs from bounding capacity of quantum systems as well as bounding the classical memory required for their simulation, see. e.g. \cite{Cabello_memory}).

-{ Our principle, at the first sight might share some similarity to Hall's information exclusion principle \cite{IEP}.
-However, as we will later discuss, they actually refer to different scenarios. }